nihalpujari/nihalpujari/README.md

 > *"I don't just learn algorithms — I build, break and document them until they make sense."*

+🔭 **Currently working on:** an **AI Content Generator** — a multimodal Collaborative Industry Project at SRH Heidelberg that generates marketing-ready content (text + visuals) from short prompts.
-🔭 **Currently working on:** [ML Practice](https://github.com/Nihalpujari/ML_Practice) — a complete, hands-on lab covering the full ML workflow, from preprocessing to transformers.
+📚 **Also growing:** [ML Practice](https://github.com/Nihalpujari/ML_Practice) — a hands-on lab covering the full ML workflow, from preprocessing to transformers.

 ---